kingluddite/web-dev-notes/js/plugins/jquery-plugins.md

 </script>
 ```

-## slick css and default theme
+## Slick css and default theme
-* author broke the two files up so that you could style your own slider effects
+* Author broke the two files up so that you could style your own slider effects

 # Plugin conflicts
-Working with more than one jquery plugin can cause problems.
+Working with more than one jQuery plugin can cause problems.
-The sticky nav and carousel plugins have problems running together.
+The **sticky nav** and **carousel** plugins have problems running together.